vmware-tanzu/pinniped/site/content/docs/reference/cli.md

 - `--concierge-authenticator-type string`:

   Concierge authenticator type (e.g., 'webhook', 'jwt') (default: autodiscover)
+- `--concierge-ca-bundle path`:

+  Path to TLS certificate authority bundle (PEM format, optional, can be repeated) to use when connecting to the Concierge
+- `--concierge-credential-issuer string`:

+  Concierge CredentialIssuer object to use for autodiscovery (default: autodiscover)
+- `--concierge-endpoint string`:

+  API base for the Concierge endpoint
-- `--concierge-mode`:
+- `--concierge-mode mode`:

-Concierge mode of operation (e.g. 'ImpersonationProxy', 'TokenCredentialRequestAPI')(default: TokenCredentialRequestAPI)
+  Concierge mode of operation (default TokenCredentialRequestAPI)
+- `--concierge-skip-wait`:

+  Skip waiting for any pending Concierge strategies to become ready (default: false)
 - `--kubeconfig string`:

   Path to kubeconfig file